Penn Summer Online

 If the course is online, then why are there scheduled meetings?

-All Commons courses contain both live lecture sessions and non-live course site activities.
-The scheduled meetings for a Commons course are when students log in to the Adobe Connect Pro classroom and attend lecture.
-Throughout the duration of the course, all lecture sessions are recorded so that students can refer to class discussions while writing blogs, discussion forum posts and other course activities.
+All online courses contain both live, professor-led class sessions as well as course-site activities that students do on their own time.
+The scheduled meetings for an online course are the times at which students log in to the Adobe Connect Pro classroom to “attend” class.
+Throughout the duration of the course, all class sessions are recorded so that students can refer to class discussions while writing in the discussion forums, using digital resources, or while performing other course assignments and activities.

-What are the technical requirements for a Commons course?
+What are the technical requirements for an online course?

 For the most up-to-date system requirements, visit the Arts & Sciences Online Learning site.

 Before the start of the course, a member of the Arts & Sciences Online Learning team will email you with login information.
 If you have any further questions, please contact Online-Learning@sas.upenn.edu.
 You will also be enrolled in the Canvas course site after enrolling in the course; course sites for online classes are generally available a few days before the start of the term.

 Each online credit course has an associated $150 fee to support the costs of technology platforms, equipment, digital & remote services, and staff required to offer online courses.